 Multiple Tooth Replacement

 Our multiple tooth replacement is one of several dental implant options available.
+The multiple tooth replacement may be a better option than a traditional bridge, depending on your needs.
 Consult your dentist to find out which option will work best for your situation.

 Let’s say that three teeth at the back of the mouth are missing.
 The only replacement alternative is to place a fixed bridge, which consists of all the teeth in one piece that is anchored to several dental implants.
 Dr. West or Dr. Johns will evaluate your situation to find the right treatment for you.